reidrac/dan64/docs/manual.markdown

 without providing a value in order to cancel the operation.

 One optional *address* parameter is supported.
-By default `poke` will start from address `0000` and increment bye one byte last address (unless a new address is provided).
+By default `poke` will start from address `0000` and increment by one byte last address (unless a new address is provided).

 ### 1.1.7. list